 - Clear risk ratings

-- High minimum investment (some brokers have a minimum €5,000 order to purchase bonds for you)
+- High minimum investment (some brokers in Ireland require you to purchase a minimum of €5,000 in bonds)

-- Broker fees if you want to buy or sell on the secondary market
+- Additional broker fees to buy or sell on the secondary market

 - Less liquidity if you need access to cash